 The first colonists to arrive in Cape Town were the Dutch in the 17th century.
 Additionally, these colonists were employees of the Dutch East India Company.
 Therefore, they had come to Cape Town to establish a way-station for ships traveling to the Dutch East Indies.

 The Dutch imported slaves from Madagascar and Indonesia.
 The slaves were needed to speed up the expansion of the settlement.
 As a result, these imported slaves are the ancestors of the current inhabitants of Cape Town.
-Therefore, the importation of slaves laid the foundation for the city’s present day multi-ethnic population.
+Therefore, the importation of these slaves laid the foundation for the city’s present day multi-ethnic population.

 The British Arrive in Cape Town

 However, in 1795 there was political instability in Europe which weakened the Dutch Republic.
 As a result, Britain sensed that it was a good time to incorporate some of the Dutch colonies into the British Empire.
 The British captured Cape Town in 1795.
 After the Anglo-Dutch Treaty in 1814, control was finally ceded to the British.